Brazilian Portuguese: Usage

 From this point of view, the L-variant is the spoken form of Brazilian Portuguese, which should be avoided only in very formal speech (court interrogation, political debate) while the H-variant is the written form of Brazilian Portuguese, avoided only in informal writing (such as song lyrics, love letters, intimate friends correspondence).
-Even teachers which teach Portuguese as a subject frequently use the L-variant while explaining students the structure and usage of the H-variant; in essays, nevertheless, all students are expected to use H-variant.
+Even teachers who teach Portuguese as a subject frequently use the L-variant while explaining to students the structure and usage of the H-variant; in essays, nevertheless, all students are expected to use H-variant.

 The L-variant may be used in songs, movies, soap operas, sitcoms and other television shows, although, at times, the H-variant is used in historic films or soap operas to make the language used sound more 'elegant' or 'archaic'.
 The H-variant used to be preferred when dubbing foreign films and series into Brazilian Portuguese, but nowadays the L-variant is preferred, although this seems to lack evidence.
 Movie subtitles normally use a mixture of L- and H-variants, but remain closer to the H-variant.

 Most literary works are written in the H-variant.
 There would have been attempts at writing in the L-variant (such as the masterpiece Macunaíma by Brazilian modernist Mário de Andrade and Grande Sertão: Veredas by João Guimarães Rosa), but, presently, the L-variant is claimed to be used only in dialogue.
 Still, many contemporary writers like using the H-variant even in informal dialogue.
 This is also true of translated books, which never use the L-variant, only the H one.
 Children's books seem to be more L-friendly, but, again, if they are translated from another language (The Little Prince, for instance) they will use the H-variant only.